camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/30-events/70-cancel-and-compensation-events.html.md

 The compensation boundary event must reference a single compensation handler using a directed association.

 A compensation boundary event has a different activation policy from other boundary events.
 Other boundary events like for instance the signal boundary event are activated when the activity they are attached to is started.
-When the activity is left, they are deactivated and the corresponding event subscription is cancelled.
+When the activity is left, they are deactivated and the corresponding event subscription is canceled.
 The compensation boundary event is different.
 The compensation boundary is activated when the activity is attached to completes successfully.
 At this point, the corresponding subscription to compensation events is created.
 The subscription is removed either when a compensation event is triggered or when the corresponding process instance ends.
 From this, it follows:

 *   When compensation is triggered, the compensation handler associated with the compensation boundary event is invoked the same number of times the activity it is attached to completed successfully.
 *   If a compensation boundary event is attached to an activity with multiple instance characteristics, a compensation event subscription is created for each instance.
 *   If a compensation boundary event is attached to an activity which is contained inside a loop, a compensation event subscription is created for each time the activity is executed.
-*   If the process instance ends, the subscriptions to compensation events are cancelled.
+*   If the process instance ends, the subscriptions to compensation events are canceled.

 Note: the compensation boundary event is not supported on embedded subprocesses.